neuraaak/works-on-my-machine/docs/languages/python/PYTHON.md

 ## 🔧 Customization

 ### ⚙️ **Local Configuration**
-Create a `.dev-tools.toml` file in your project:
+Create a `.womm.toml` file in your project:
 ```toml
 [python]
 line_length = 100      # Instead of 88